Unvanquished/updater/deployment.md

 ## Network resources used by the updater
 - News REST endpoint which returns links to Wordpress articles on unvanquished.net.
 The featured image in each news article must be a type which is supported by the updater (see issue #51).
 Currently PNG and JPEG are known to work.
 - versions.json file on unvanquished.net, used to determine whether update is needed
 - Github releases.
-These are targeted by download links un unvanquished.net and by the updater's self-update process.
+These are targeted by download links on unvanquished.net and by the updater's self-update process.
 - Torrent URL used to download the latest game version

 ## Release process